jayetri/TTQA-RS/README.md

 ### Run Summary, Subanswers, and Entity Types:

 Generating Summary:
     We used a 0-shot LLAMA-3 70B model to generate summaries.
-100 examples are available in the repository.
+100 examples are contained in OTTQA/sample_summary folder.

 Decomposing Questions:
     We used a 2-shot LLAMA-3 70B model to decompose questions.
 Pre-made decomposed questions are provided in OTTQA/question_dev.json.